 Amwell offers online psychiatry within the US.
 Once you input your data, the Amwell platform presents you with options of psychiatrists who are licensed to work in your state.
 Some patients like the freedom to select their provider, while others feel that this step took a lot of time.

 Amwell psychiatry appointments happen via live video sessions.
 In the event that there are technical difficulties with the video platform, an audio call is the back-up plan.

 One fairly unique aspect is that the video platform supports three-way video calls, meaning the patient can invite a family member or partner to join some sessions if it would be helpful.
-Additionally, Amwell’s video interface allows you to hide your own face from your view, which is comforting for some people who find it distracting to see themselves while talking with someone else.
+Additionally, Amwell’s video interface allows you to hide your own face from your view, which is comforting for some people who find it distracting to see themselves on-screen while talking with someone else.